Isha-Viragi/js-rock-paper-scissors/README.md

   - Pressing the keyboard keys 'r' (rock), 'p' (paper), or 's' (scissors)

 - **See the Outcome**:
-  The computer will randomly generate a move and compare it with yours, letting you know if you won, lost, or tied
+  The computer will randomly generate a move and compare it with yours, letting you know if you won, lost, or tied!

 - **Track Your Score**:

-  - Your score is updated in real-time
+  - Watch your updated score in real-time!
   - It is also stored in your browser, so it persists even if you leave the page and return later

 - **Auto-Play Feature**:

-  1. Enable auto-play by clicking the auto-play button or pressing 'a'
+  - Enable auto-play by clicking the "auto-play" button or pressing 'a'
-  2. Choose the move you want the computer to repeatedly play against (rock, paper, or scissors)
+  - Choose the move you want the computer to repeatedly play against (rock, paper, or scissors)
-  3. Watch as the computer plays against your selected move at 1-second intervals
+  - Watch as the computer plays against your selected move at 1-second intervals

 - **Reset Your Score**:
-  Reset the game score by clicking the "Reset" button or pressing the 'Backspace' key
+  Reset the game score by clicking the "reset" button or pressing the 'Backspace' key

 ## Core Concepts Covered